IAndermanI/coc_object_detection/README.md

-This is Clash of Clans image detector
+This is Clash of Clans object detector